tabjy/yagl/README.md

 # YAGL: Yet Another Golang Logger

-Package YAGL, or, Yet Another Golang Logger, extends the golang built-in log package with level control, and multiple output io.
-Writer support.
+Package YAGL, or, Yet Another Golang Logger, extends the golang built-in log package with level control, and multiple output `io.Writer` support.

 ## Getting Started

-YAGL is NOT a drop-in replacement for the Golang built-in log package as log.
-Logger isn't exported as an interface (but a struct), and many symbols and behaviours might differ.
+YAGL is NOT a drop-in replacement for the Golang built-in log package as `log.Logger` isn't exported as an interface (but a struct), and many symbols and behaviours might differ.

 ### Installing